 If there’s a bare spot in your garden, a weed seed will find it.
-Weeds aren’t bad plants, they’re just plants growing where you don’t want them to.
-Some weeds are easily removed by hand and others are persistent about growing back and become more and more difficult to eradicate the longer they are left to establish themselves and spread.
+Weeds aren’t bad plants; they’re just plants growing where you don’t want them to.
+Some weeds are easily removed by hand.
+Others are persistent about growing back and become more and more difficult to eradicate the longer they are left to establish themselves and spread.

 Just as with other plants, there are weeds that favor cool weather and cool-season annual weeds, and there are warm-season annual weeds.